How to design and

 Your dashboard doesn’t have to be totally utilitarian.
 The most important thing is that it’s engaging, so it’s ok to inject some fun.
 If including recent tweets, a stream of new deals, or cat GIFs encourages your team to look at the board more frequently then that’s a good thing.
 Just don’t go too wild.

 Dashboards need hierarchy to be easy to scan.
 Use size and position to give emphasize the most important information and to downplay metrics that need to be looked at less frequently.
 Consistent sizes and clear relationships between elements will help create patterns and visual flow.

-In terms of positioning, the top left corner of your dashboard is the best location as that’s where the eyes go to first when reading.
+In terms of positioning, the top left corner of your dashboard is the best location as that’s where your eyes are naturally drawn to first.